 Beginning in the 1990s, epidemiological studies conducted in Spain have significantly improved our understanding of adverse events in healthcare1.
 In recent years, there have been many epidemiological studies on drug safety2-5.
 The Estudio Nacional sobre Efectos Adversos ligados a la Hospitalización (ENEAS) 2005 study found an incidence of adverse events related to medical errors in hospitalized inpatients of 9.3% (confidence interval of 95% [95%CI], 8.6%-10.1%).
 Of the total number of adverse events, 37.4% were related with medication, of which 34.8% were considered avoidable2.
-One study found that the prevalence of patients who experienced adverse effects in primary care was 10.11% (95%CI, 9.48%-10.74%), and that medication was involved in almost half (47.8%) of the cases3.
-Research on medication errors (i.e., preventable events) in Spain has found rates of 7% to 22%6,7.
+One study found that the prevalence of patients who experienced adverse effects in primary care was 10.11% (95%CI, 9.48%-10.74%), and that medication errors (i.e., preventable events) in Spain has found rates of 7% to 22%^{6,7}.